Menu

 Key points – How to have more meaningful conversations

-• To have more meaningful conversations, it’s useful to see small talk as a warm-up, a necessary stepping-stone.
+2. Recognise small talk as a necessary first step.
+To have more meaningful conversations, it’s useful to see small talk as a warm-up, an essential stepping-stone.

-• At the same time, dare to share more about yourself.
+5. Be willing to share something about yourself.
+A key step in developing intimacy is sharing personal details.
 It doesn’t have to be something really private – any level of self-disclosure can be a powerful way to feel closer to someone.

-• The magic of good conversations lies in the ‘reciprocity principle’, the give and take.
-Share with your partner and listen to them, and then they will do the same for you.
+7. Be prepared to give and take.
+The magic of good conversations lies in the ‘reciprocity principle’.
+Share with your partner and listen, and then they will do the same for you.

 Learn more